cisco-ie/Pipedown/README.md

 ```
 [Name-for-connection]
 destination : ip_address           # IP address of where iPerf is running in the data center
 source : ip_address                # IP address of your souce link
-protocol : protocol               # Protocol you want to monitor [isis, BGP]
+protocols : protocol               # Protocol you want to monitor [isis, BGP]
 bw_thres : bandwidth               # Integer value of Bandwidth in KB that you determine is the minmum value for the link
 jitter_thres : jitter_threshold    # Integer value of Jitter Threshold
 pkt_loss : packet loss             # Integer value of number of packets allowed to lose
 interval : interval                # Integer value in seconds of how often you want the test to run
 grpc_server : ip_address           # IP address of the router you are monitoring (Can be local loopback 127.0.0.1)
 grpc_port : port                   # gRPC port number
 grpc_user : username               # Username for AAA authentication
 grpc_pass : password               # Password for AAA authentication
-flush_as : flush_as               # The AS number of the neighbor group for the internet
+flush_bgp_as : flush_bgp_as        # The AS number of the neighbor group for the internet
 drop_policy_name: drop_policy_name # The policy name that you want when the flush is activated.
+pass_policy_name: pass_policy_name # The polocy name that you want to pass packets.
+text_alert : phone_number          # Phone number to text with text alerting.
+Turns alerting on.
+hostname: hostname                     # Hostname for clarifying alert messages.
 ```
 Example:
 ```